Bersaelor/solid-rollup-aws-lambda/README.md

     │   package.json  // with esbuild and @aws-sdk but no solid │   lambda.ts     // fetches data, imports the mjs from the ssg folder and is called on aws │
+    └───ssg
+    |   │   package.json // with solid, rollup and babel
+    |   │   index.jsx // import App from "../site-js/src/App";
+    |   │   index.tsx // import App from "../site/src/App";
+    |   │   rollup.config.js // creates the file that is imported into lambda.ts
+    |
+    |
     └───site
     │   │   package.json // with solid and vite in this folder so I can develop locally │   |   tsconfig.json